SteveZhao13/Huawei_Classroom_FullStack_HTML/README.md

 ```
 > **Notes:**
 > 1. Use ";" to separate different properties
-> 2. Use "," to group multiple tags and set them to the same style
+> 2. Use "," to group multiple elements and set them to the same style

 > Characteristics:
 > 1. Only the latest(code in the bottom) property value is showed if multiple same properties are defined
-> 2. Some properties(mostly related to text) of parent tags can be inherited by child tags
+> 2. Some properties(mostly related to text) of parent elements can be inherited by child elements

 ### Chapter 2
 This chapter is a description to CSS Selectors